MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-setup-email.md

 4. When all the fields are correctly filled in, choose the **Test Email Setup** action.
 5. When the test succeeds, close the page.

+## Sending Email Messages from a Send As Email Address
+You can let one or more users send email messages from an email address that you own, but is different than their normal address.
+For example, if you are running a sales campaign, you might want people to send messages from the same address, such as sales@yourcompanyname.com.
+To set that up, you must specify the address to send as in two places:

+* In [!INCLUDE[d365fin](includes/d365fin_md.md)], on the **SMTP Email Setup** page, specify the address in the **Send As** field.
+* In the **Exchange admin center** for your Office 365 account, specify the address in the **Send As** field for each user that can send messages from the address.
+For more information, see [Manage permissions for recipients](https://docs.microsoft.com/en-us/Exchange/recipients/mailbox-permissions?view=exchserver-2019).

+ > [!Note]
+ > After you specify the account to send messages as, the address will display for each user in the Office 365 admin center, but that is only for informational purposes.
+You can only change or remove the account in the Exchange admin center.

 ## See Also
 [Working with [!INCLUDE[d365fin](includes/d365fin_md.md)]](ui-work-product.md)
 [Setting Up [!INCLUDE[d365fin](includes/d365fin_md.md)]](setup.md)